Saturday, June 07, 2008

 GhosTrain

-The first stage of the GhosTrain project will create a series of short Radio Broadcasts and a Podcast website focused upon the Redfern Locomotive & Eveliegh Carriage Works.
-The project will address the oral histories and acoustic ecologies of Industrial culture.
-The second stage develop this content into to a major sound-installation for TPS at The Carriage-works.
+The first stage of the GhosTrain project created a series of short Radio Broadcasts and a Podcast website focused on the Redfern Locomotive & Eveliegh Carriage Works.
+The project addressed the oral histories and acoustic ecologies of Industrial culture.
+The second stage developed this content into a major sound-installation for TPS at The Carriage-works and the proposed third stage will see an Oral History project for mobile devices.

-The work aims to create a series of ‘audio-portraits’ of the Redfern Locomotive & Eveliegh Carriage Works that encompass ,the oral histories and acoustic ecologies of Industrial culture.
-Audio content will be drawn from an Oral History project to be established with former Rail-yard workers, archival sources, actuality recordings of Rail technology and environments as well as from a series of contemporary rail journeys.
+The overall work aims to create a series of ‘audio-portraits’ of the Redfern Locomotive & Eveliegh Carriage Works that encompass, the oral histories and acoustic ecologies of Industrial culture.
+Audio content will be drawn from an Oral History project to be established with former Railroad workers, archival sources, actuality recordings of Rail technology and environments as well as from a series of contemporary rail journeys.

 image